-- Responsible for the overall coordination and day-to-day administration of the disability management program. - Develop, facilitate and monitor return-to-work program - Develop and facilitate accommodations - Work with the employee and the employer to facilitate RTW programs - · Monitor RTW plan and provide progress reports to appropriate individuals
+- Responsible for the overall coordination and day-to-day administration of the disability management plan. - Develop, facilitate and monitor return to work plan. - Develop and facilitate accommodations. - Work with the employee and the employer to facilitate RTW plans. - Monitor RTW plan and provide progress reports to appropriate individuals.

-Frequency of Team Meetings
+D. Frequency of Team Meetings:

-- The Transitional Return to Work team shall meet bi-weekly or monthly or when an employee is injured and/or there is a change in the injured employee's medical status based on the following:

-- Size of the agency

-- Number of lost time claims.

-Team meetings will not be necessary if there are no active lost time claims.
+- The Transitional Return to Work team shall meet bi-weekly or monthly or when an employee is injured and/or there is a change in the injured employee's medical status based on the following: - a) Size of the agency - b) Number of lost time claims - Team meetings will not be necessary if there are no active lost time claims.